bump-sh/docs/src/_help/continuous-integration/github-actions.md

 * `file`: Relative path to the API definition file or the API definition file folder. _Default: `api-contract.yml`_

 * `hub` (optional): Hub slug or id.
 Needed when deploying documentation in a Hub.
-Can be found in the hub settings on https://bump.sh/dashboard
+Can be found in the hub settings on [your API dashboard](https://bump.sh/dashboard).

 * `branch` (optional): Branch name used during `deploy` or `diff` commands.
 This can be useful to maintain multiple API reference history and make it available in your API documentation.